agrc/wfrc-wasatch-choice/README.md

 The first five maps in `mapInfos` will be the default tabs in the order that they are defined.

-### `about.json`
+### `about-en.json` & `about-es.json`

-This file contains the content that will show up in the about widget (left side panel).
-It is loaded separately due to it's large size.
+These files contain the content that will show up in the about widget (left side panel).
+One of them (depending on the current language) is loaded separately from `config.json` due to it's large size.
 The property names of the root object correspond to the `mapInfos` keys in `config.json`.

 ```json
 {